directus/directus/docs/guides/headless-cms/build-static-website/sveltekit.md

 > {{ $frontmatter.description }}

-[SvelteKit](https://kit.svelte.dev/) is a popular Companion JavaScript Framework to Svelte.js - focusing on creating performant Webapps easily and fast.
+[SvelteKit](https://kit.svelte.dev/) is a popular Companion JavaScript Framework to Svelte.js - focusing on creating performant web applications easily and fast.
 In this tutorial, you will learn how to build a website using Directus as a CMS.
 You will store, retrieve, and use global metadata such as the site title, create new pages dynamically based on Directus items, and build a blog.

 ## Before You Start